Fuglesteg/fuglesteg.net/projects/timid.md

 one was connected to it (both CPU and memory).
 Now, my server doesn't have that many resources so I was a little hesitant of hosting the valheim server if it meant that it would slow down all my other services and increase the power draw.
-I considered just manually turning on or off the server myself, but that defeats the point of having a dedicated server.
-Also my friends would not be able to play without me unless I specifically left the server running.
+I considered just turning the server on and off manually myself, but that defeats the point of having a dedicated server.
+Also my friends would not be able to play without me, unless I specifically left the server running.
-I also considered building a small website or similar that would allow my friends to manually turn the server on, but this seemed kind of hacky.
+I also considered building a small website or similar that would allow my friends to manually turn the server on and off, but this seemed kind of hacky.

 On the server I also host minecraft servers using the excellent [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server) in